URLhttps://learnscript.net/en/vscode/terminal/appearance/

 Customize the Cursor Style of Visual Studio Code Terminal

-The Visual Studio Code setting item terminal.integrated.cursorStyle can be used to set the shape of Visual Studio Code Terminal’s cursor when it gains focus, and its valid values can be one of the following, "block" (default), "line", "underline".
+The setting item terminal.integrated.cursorStyle can be used to set the shape of Terminal’s cursor when it gains focus, and its valid values can be one of the following, "block" (default), "line", "underline".

-The Visual Studio Code setting item terminal.integrated.cursorStyleInactive can be used to set the shape of the Visual Studio Code Terminal’s cursor when it does not have focus, and its valid values can be one of the following, "block", "line", "underline", "outline" (default), "none" (no cursor).
+The setting item terminal.integrated.cursorStyleInactive can be used to set the shape of the Terminal’s cursor when it does not have focus, and its valid values can be one of the following, "block", "line", "underline", "outline" (default), "none" (no cursor).

-The Visual Studio Code setting item terminal.integrated.cursorWidth has a value of a number, such as 10, and can be used to set the Visual Studio Code Terminal’s cursor width, regardless of whether or not it has the focus, and is only valid when the cursor shape is linear.
+The setting item terminal.integrated.cursorWidth has a value of a number, such as 10, and can be used to set th Terminal’s cursor width, regardless of whether or not it has the focus, and is only valid when the cursor shape is linear.

-The value of the Visual Studio Code setting item terminal.integrated.cursorBlinking is a boolean value that can be used to set whether or not the Visual Studio Code Terminal’s cursor blinks, and if it is true (the default value is false), the cursor blinks automatically.
+The value of the setting item terminal.integrated.cursorBlinking is a boolean value that can be used to set whether or not the Terminal’s cursor blinks, and if it is true (the default value is false), the cursor blinks automatically.

 settings.json